So, what is a dual SIM phone?

 Elsewhere in the world, it’s a different story.
 Not only are there far more dual SIM phones that aren’t even sold in the US, as mentioned earlier there are international variants of several popular models that have two SIM slots instead of one.

-It’s often possible to buy these international models from the US Amazon store and elsewhere, but they typically don’t include a manufacturer warranty.
-If they fail after the return period (typically 30 days), you’re on your own.
+It’s often possible to buy these international models from the US Amazon store and elsewhere, but they typically don’t include a manufacturer warranty, and you may not be able to activate them on your preferred network.
+If they fail after the return period, you’re on your own.

 Best Dual SIM Phones With Two Physical SIM Slots